-Like the TWINSCAN NXT:2000i, this step-and-scan system is a high-productivity, dual-stage immersion lithography tool designed for volume production of 300 mm wafers at the sub 10 nm node.
+Like the TWINSCAN NXT:2000i, this step-and-scan system is a high-productivity, dual-stage immersion lithography tool designed for volume production of 300 mm wafers at advanced nodes.

-By combining high productivity and excellent image resolution with unprecedented overlay and focus performance, the TWINSCAN NXT:1980Di addresses multiple patterning requirements and thus provides our customers with a cost-effective solution for the sub 10 nm nodes.
+By combining high productivity and excellent image resolution with unprecedented overlay and focus performance, the TWINSCAN NXT:1980Di addresses multiple patterning requirements and thus provides our customers with a cost-effective solution for advanced nodes.

 In this system, novel gas lifetime extensions reduce machine downtime and reinforce proven 6 kHz ArF laser technology to provide high power to support high throughput.
 Immersion hood design improvements widen the window to optimize defectivity using low contact angle resists without topcoat.

 Together with the TWINSCAN NXT:1980Di maintenance scheduler, a comprehensive service package optimizes system availability by taking advantage of system idle time to perform required routine maintenance.